Listen to this post as a podcast:

 Finally, here’s a different kind of simulation demonstrated by Amy Tepperman, where participants show fractions by placing different body parts on the floor, Twister-style:

 An important note about simulations: If you are doing simulations about historical periods or events, proceed with caution.
 Many, many teachers have ended up traumatizing students with these types of simulations.
-This article from Teaching Tolerance explores the topic in depth.
+This article from Learning for Justice explores the topic in depth.

 4. Songs with Movement